This startup is making real meatballs in a lab without killing a single animal

 Still, scaling up will be the main hurdle for Memphis Meats.
 People aren’t going to want to pay a premium for an unfamiliar product like lab-grown meat, so the company will have to get the cost down to the price of normal beef (if not lower).
 Post has said he thinks it will be up to 30 years before lab-grown meat is commercially viable, but Memphis Meats clearly doesn’t plan to wait that long.

-The meatball is just a proof of concept, but the startup hopes to have a product in stores within the next half decade or so.
+The meatball is just a proof of concept, but the startup hopes to have a product in stores within the next half decade or so, cofounder Nicholas Genovese tells Tech Insider.

-Memphis Meats is now raising money on Indiegogo to develop its product and bring it to market.
-At the time of writing, the company has raised nearly $13,000 with a month left.

 This is the path Memphis Meats sees to market: